 Cost of Living

-If you have children or plan on having children in the future, you want to look at the quality of education in the cities that you are considering moving to.
-There are two ways to look at education rankings when you are considering a new city or state.
+If you have children or plan on having children in the future, you want to look at the quality of education in the cities you are considering moving to.
+There are two ways to look at education rankings when considering a new city or state.
 The first is to look at education rankings by state.
 The second way is to look at individual school rankings, awards, and achievements per city.